Certified Dental Assistant (CDA) Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience and pay tend to be weakly linked for Certified Dental Assistants — those with more experience do not necessarily bring in higher earnings.
+For Certified Dental Assistants, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
 The average worker who claims fewer than five years of experience earns around $31K.
 In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $37K.
 For Certified Dental Assistants, 10 to 20 years of experience on the job amounts to an average salary of $40K.
-Ultimately, more time spent in the workforce does seem to translate to bigger paychecks; seasoned veterans with more than 20 years of experience report a median income of $45K.
+Veterans who have acquired more than 20 years report a median income of $45K, which is generally higher than the pay reported by other tenure groups.